loreanvictor/tmplr/README.md

 <br>

-Assuming someone runs this recipe on a repository like `https://github.com/john/my-project`, then `README.md` would be updated to the following:
+And someone runs this recipe on their project, `https://github.com/john/my-project`, then `README.md` will become this:

 ````md
 # my-project